jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/Loops/task.md

 Please input your guess.
 It should be of length <wordLength>.
 ```

-- Please, instead of the `readLine` function, use the `safeReadLine` function here.
+- Instead of the `readLine` function, please use the `safeReadLine` function here.
-It is a custom function from the course authors that makes easier the interaction with the user input.
+It is a custom function from the course authors that makes the interaction with the user input easier.

 - Define a function `isComplete`, which accepts `secret` and `guess` and checks if the game is over.
 For now, let it always return `true`.
 Call it after reading the user input and rewrite the `complete` variable.